Approximation algorithms for the normalizing constant of Gibbs distributions: The algorithm

-The first two pieces will be accomplished using \tpa{}, introduced in~\cite{huber2010b}.
-To use \tpa{} for Gibbs distributions on parameter values $[0,\beta]$, it is necessary that $H(x)$ be either always nonnegative or always positive.
-In section~\ref{SBS:mixed} it is shown how to deal with the situation where the sign of $H(x)$ changes over the state space, but for now assume that the sign is unchanging.
+The first two pieces will be accomplished using \textsf{TPA}, introduced in~\cite{huber2010b}.
+To use \textsf{TPA} for Gibbs distributions on parameter values $[0,\beta]$, it is necessary that $H(x)$ be either always nonnegative or always nonpositive.

-In the Ising model example shown earlier, $H(x) \leq 0$, and so $Z(\beta)$ is an increasing function of $\beta$.
-In this case, \tpa{} is an algorithm that generates a random set of parameter values in the interval from 0 to $\beta$ by taking samples from $\pi_b$ for various values of $b \in [0,\beta]$.
-The output of \tpa{} is a Poisson point process (PPP) of rate 1 in $[z(0),z(\beta)]$.
-(See section 2 of~\cite{huber2010b}.)
+In the Ising model example shown earlier, $H(x) \leq0$, and so $Z(\beta)$ is an increasing function of $\beta$.
+In this case, \textsf{TPA} is an algorithm that generates a random set of parameter values in the interval from 0 to $\beta$ by taking samples from $\pi_b$ for various values of $b \in[0,\beta]$.
+Then the output of \textsf{TPA} is a Poisson point process (PPP) of rate 1 in $[z(0),z(\beta)]$; see Section~2 of~\cite{huber2010b}.